lnccbrown/HSSM/docs/index.md

 ```

 ### Contributing
-If you're interested in contributing to this project, please see our [contribution guidelines](CONTRIBUTING.md).
+For those considering to contribute to this project, it is recommended to familiarize themselves with our [contribution guidelines](CONTRIBUTING.md).

 ### License
-TO-DO: Licensing information
+HSSM is licensed under [Copyright 20xx, Brown University, Providence, RI](../LICENSE)